 The hero's journey is an incredibly useful storytelling tool that all serious writers should study and utilize when the moment calls for it.
 Here's a link to all twelve steps so you can explore it in more detail!

 How will Tom and Tammy fare in their heroic exploits?

 How do you use the hero's journey in your stories?
 Let us know in the comments.

-For today’s practice, go ahead and enjoy this silly little prompt as it is.
-Take fifteen minutes to write a short heroic tale about a pro-turkey-nist and share one of the four steps, from the four prompts, in the comments below!
+For today's practice, go ahead and enjoy this silly little prompt as it is.
+Take fifteen minutes to write a short heroic tale about a pro-turkey-nist and share one of the four steps, from the four prompts, in the practice box below!